tom-gemini-cloud/conl725_computer_vision/README.md

 # Computer Vision

-This project is based on my studies for the CONL725 Artificial Intelligence module of the MSc Computer Science with Artificial Intelligence course that I am studying at Wrexham Glyndwr University.
+This project is based on my studies for the CONL725 Computer Vision module of the MSc Computer Science with Artificial Intelligence course that I am studying at Wrexham Glyndwr University.

 ## Prerequisites